-Following direction by the Canadian Nuclear Safety Commission Tribunal as part of the Pickering Nuclear Generating Station license renewal process to include portable emergency mitigating equipment (see Section 3.4) in PSA to evaluate the benefits, the Canadian industry as a whole has done so as part of the baseline models where necessary.
+Following direction by the Canadian Nuclear Safety Commission to include portable emergency mitigating equipment (see Section 3.4) in PSA to evaluate the benefits, the Canadian industry as a whole has done so as part of the baseline models where necessary.
 Taking credit for portable emergency mitigating equipment and associated strategies in PSA is justifiable for the following reasons:

-- PSA is a probabilistic assessment and, unlike deterministic safety analysis that follows a single/dual system failure approach, all systems are considered to have a certain probability of failure; - The purpose of PSA is to evaluate credible combinations of failures and the possible mitigating measures to evaluate plant vulnerabilities for the full range of accidents and their consequences.
+- PSA is a probabilistic assessment and, unlike deterministic safety analysis that follows a single/dual system failure approach, all systems are considered to have a certain probability of failure. - The purpose of PSA is to evaluate credible combinations of failures and the possible mitigating measures to evaluate plant vulnerabilities for the full range of accidents and their consequences.
 Risk estimates of core damage or large release are also provided that can be compared to safety goals.
-However, to limit costs, sometimes conservative assumptions are made, such as assuming the failure of Group 1 systems and equipment following a seismic event by not including them in the models; - If the combination of modelled system or equipment failure results in a very unlikely progression to a severe accident, plant procedures and guidelines are in place to deploy emergency mitigating equipment to mitigate the consequences, which is the purpose of emergency mitigating equipment; - Robust emergency mitigating equipment at PLNGS has been procured, and deployment of the portable equipment has been drilled to ensure that critical performance objectives have been demonstrated so that we have a high degree of confidence that all postulated accidents scenarios can be effectively mitigated or terminated;
+However, to limit costs, sometimes conservative assumptions are made, such as assuming the failure of Group 1 systems and equipment following a seismic event by not including them in the models. - If the combination of modelled system or equipment failure results in a very unlikely progression to a severe accident, plant procedures and guidelines are in place to deploy emergency mitigating equipment to mitigate the consequences, which is the purpose of emergency mitigating equipment. - Robust emergency mitigating equipment at PLNGS has been procured, and deployment of the portable equipment has been drilled to ensure that critical performance objectives have been demonstrated so that we have a high degree of confidence that all postulated accidents scenarios can be effectively mitigated or terminated. - Emergency mitigating equipment has been designed to be an effective mitigating measure under severe accident conditions that can be credited in PSA.
+While there may be no international consensus on emergency mitigating equipment modeling in PSA, the emergency mitigating equipment has been included in the PLNGS PSA where appropriate in accordance with methodology submitted to, and accepted by, the CNSC. - Emergency mitigating equipment has been credited as recovery actions instead of being incorporated directly into event tree models.
+This results in using more conservative (i.e. higher) probability of failure values. - PLNGS is well aligned with other Canadian utilities and compliant with CNSC-accepted PSA methodologies by crediting emergency mitigating equipment in PSA.